Ross Kemp is an award-winning actor, author and BAFTA award-winning documentary maker.

 - Ross Kemp Behind Bars

-Ross is available for anecdotal after-dinner and inspirational keynote speeches.
+As a guest speaker, Ross is available to present anecdotal after-dinner and inspirational keynote speeches.